shasin999-gcek/liveschool/README.md

 # liveschool
-Social networking site for university students by NodeJS
+Social networking site for university students by NodeJS and react